 Capital Gains Tax (CGT) is a term you’ll often hear as tax time draws near.
 Here are some of the basics of CGT and when you're required to pay it.

-What is Capital Gains Tax?
+What is CGT?

-If you receive more for your assets than you paid for them, you'll have made a capital gain and you may need to pay Capital Gains Tax on it.
+If you receive more for your CGT assets than you paid for them, you'll have made a capital gain and you may need to pay Capital Gains Tax on it.

-How much Capital Gains Tax will I pay?
+How much CGT will I pay?

 The amount of Capital Gains Tax you’ll pay depends on factors including how long you’ve owned the asset, what your marginal tax rate is, and whether you’ve also made any capital losses.